MrTyRedgate/https-github.com-MrTyRedgate-TDM_Classification-Masking_-JSON_-Editor/README.md

 - Session persistence for uploaded files
 - Advanced filtering switches for quick table views

-## Usage
+## Getting Started
+1. Open the `index.html` file in your web browser to start using the viewer.
-1. Upload your own `classification.json` and `masking.json` files using the JSON Upload tab.
+2. Upload your own `classification.json` and `masking.json` files using the JSON Upload tab.
-2. Use the Classification and Masking tabs to explore and filter your data.
+3. Use the Classification and Masking tabs to explore and filter your data.
+4. After making any changes, remember to sync everything in git (commit and push) to keep your repository up to date.

 > **Note:** The JSON files provided in this repository are dummy test files for illustration purposes only.
 Please use your own files for real data and analysis.